-CIMI will make your boat reservations aboard the Catalina Classic Cruises, located next to the Queen Mary in Long Beach (see map on next page).
+CIMI will make your boat reservations aboard the Catalina Classic Cruises, located in Long Beach (see map on next page).
 Any changes to your student/chaperone numbers should be communicated to the Toyon Bay Program Office (310-510-1622) as soon as you are aware of them.
 This allows us to arrange your reservations and helps you to avoid unnecessary fees.
 If you have any questions regarding the boat, please call our Business Office at (909) 625-6194.